matiasandina/MLA2_Tracking/README.md

 1. Bonsai: Go to the workflow for tracking, e.g, `Bonsai_Workflow_MLA_2018-03-13T23_06_11`
 1. Adjust parameters for HSV transform, areas, ...
 1. Run the tracking.
 Data will be saved on `./raw_data/raw_data` folder.

+> Be careful!
+If you want to re-run already analyzed files, make sure you change the saving directory on Bonsai.
+This will prevent overwritting files.
+You are advised to make a back-up copy of the video folder.

 1. Save a **new** copy of the .bonsai with specific HSV parameters for record keeping.
 1. Create a duplicate of the data to further process.
 The script `bonsai_parser_cleanUP.R` will move raw data to `./data` folder and create animal folders. **This script needs the working directory to be** `./src`
 1. Move to MATLAB.
 Run the script `workflow_track.m`. **This script needs the working directory to be:** `./src`